domeniconappo/smfr/README.md

 docker-compose logs restserver web geonames
 ```

-#### Troubleshooting for Geonames Elasticsearch
+#### Issues with Geonames Elasticsearch and/or Cassandra
-If you see an error/warning in Elasticsearch logs, the vm_map_max_count setting should be set permanently in /etc/sysctl.conf:
+If you see an error/warning about vm.max_map_count variable in Elasticsearch logs of Geonames docker image, or in Cassandra docker image, the `vm.map_max_count` setting should be set permanently in /etc/sysctl.conf of the host machine:

 ```bash
 $ grep vm.max_map_count /etc/sysctl.conf